 If she didn’t like him, she’d look at him a long time, focusing on features she didn’t like, then say things about him to me in Italian, so he couldn’t understand.
 But it was almost worse if she did like him.

 I had a friend, I’ll call Sam; a handsome, personable, Italian, Catholic optometrist, who unwittingly visited at Christmas.
 Mom decided he was perfect.
-Because he was in the doctor category, he bypassed all qualifying rounds as she launched into questions regarding his approximate wealth, then segued into her own health problems.
+Because he was technically a doctor, he got to bypass all the intensely personal questions she usually asked, but still inquired about his approximate wealth, then segued into her own health problems.
 She punctuated the conversation with what a wonder I was, and that any man who got me would be lucky.

 When it was time for dinner, Mom held up her hands and yelled, “Wait!
 “Letta da dottor eatta first!” then tried to get everyone to stand behind him at the buffet table.

 She begged my brothers to take lots of pictures so she could show him off to her friends, even though we weren’t dating.
 We have photographs of Sam, with everyone in the family.
 If she could have trapped him in the wine cellar and forced him to marry me, she would have.
 Sam left the next day having no idea how lucky he was to escape.